NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Depending on the level of customization needed, users might choose a fixed or variable jig.
 Each makes robust and reliable joints but with different degrees of customization.

-Fixed template jigs use solid templates that create a perfectly uniform and consistent joint.
+Fixed template jigs use solid templates that create a perfectly uniform joint.
 Their guides are spaced evenly and consistently.
 Users can choose from fixed dovetail jigs with different spacing or shapes, but the actual templates are not adjustable.

 Variable templates allow users to adjust the spacing, the number of guides, and the look of the dovetail joint.
 This less uniform look creates a more handmade appearance that many craftspeople appreciate.